floverfelt/floverfelt.github.io/_posts/2021-01-06-makebook-review.md

 ## Levels Philosophy

 Levels essentially thinks that you should build, and build a lot.
 You shouldn't worry about tech stack.
-Solve problems that are relevant to you as you'll be best suited to solve those problems.
+You should solve problems that are relevant to you as you'll be best suited to solve those problems.

 This probably captures 90% of what the book says.
 If you're a Software Developer or have some coding experience, I wouldn't even bother buying it and just watch the [video](https://www.youtube.com/watch?v=6reLWfFNer0) he links instead.

 ## What He Gets Right

 He's obviously right about building and building a lot.
 This isn't anything new - if you want to get better at something you have to practice it.
 If you want to get better at launching small businesses on the internet, build a lot small businesses on the internet.
-If you want to get better at coding, code more. etc.
+If you want to get better at coding, code more.
+Etc.

 That's not really a novel point, but it's not wrong either.

 The same goes for most of the other things he says in the book.
-Yeah, you should automate your company, be ethical, etc.
+Yeah, you should automate your company's routine processes and be ethical.

 I'm blowing by a lot of this because (1) I don't want to spoil the book, but (2) it's really obvious stuff that doesn't require a lot of comment.
-I'm coming at this book from the perspective of a Software Engineer who knows the importance of automation, CI, etc.  as we talk about it every day at work.
+I'm coming at this book from the perspective of a Software Engineer who knows the importance of automation, CI, and good UX as we talk about it every day at work.

 If you're stumbling on this book as a sales person or somebody not embedded in the tech community as much, I'd bump the recommendation up to a 7.
-The problem with the book for me is how common sensical a lot of what he says is, but I could be biased by simply being surrounded by that for much of my day.
+The problem with the book for me is how common sensical a lot of what he says is, though I could be biased by simply being surrounded by it for much of my day.

 ## Thoughts on "Being Original"